spice-labs-inc/goatrodeo/notes/package_formats.md

 - `data.tar.gz` contains the actual package files - source code or binaries

 #### Debian Package Metadata
-The `contro.tar.gz` file is a tarball containing a single `control` file.
+The `control.tar.gz` file is a tarball containing a single `control` file.
 This file contains metadata about the package.

 Sample: